By Weezie Mackey

 Below is an edited interview with Eric Berger.

-BERGER: My kids are 10 and 14.
+EB: My kids are 10 and 14.
 They give me a hard time.
 It’s nice to have people thank me.
 They appreciate the site.
 It happened after Ike.
 My picture was on the front page of the paper — sciguy hurricane coverage.
 Blog.
 Livechats.
 The intense hunger for information was eye opening.
-It wasn’t celebrity; it was recognition
+It wasn’t celebrity; it was recognition.

 Since Eric Berger visited Rice Business, his star continues to rise.
 Read more about him in in Wired's article “Meet the Unlikely Hero Who Predicted Hurricane Harvey’s Floods"